Vegan Life | Health

 “It'll be fine,” I thought.
 “A few days without coffee won't kill me.”

-Day one without coffee, as expected, I was tired.
-I was really feeling like I could use some coffee to wake me up, but I fought through it.
+Day one without coffee, I was tired.
+I was really feeling like I could use some coffee to wake me up, but I expected to be tired and I fought through it.

 To be clear, I wasn't drinking one cup of American coffee a day.
 I was drinking a small moka pot of coffee, which is the equivalent of about 3 shots of espresso.
-So, it was a stronger cup than most Americans drink.
+So, it was a stronger cup than most Americans drink, and I had a pretty high caffeine intake.
 But I never thought it was enough to cause an actual addiction.

 When I realized I was addicted, I committed to stopping entirely for at least thirty days.
 I was already going through the worst of the withdrawal.
-So I figured that I may as well keep going.
+So I figured that I may as well keep going and completely detox from caffeine.
 I really wanted to see what my life would look and feel like without needing to drink coffee.

-If you want to quit caffeine and avoid withdrawal symptoms, the best way to do it is gradually.
-(If you do quit quickly, however, you'll start to see the benefits after just three days.)
-You can start by making your coffee half decaf and half caffeinated.
+If you want to quit caffeine and avoid withdrawal symptoms, the best way is to gradually cut back on your caffeine consumption.
+Start by making your coffee half decaf and half caffeinated.
 Or if you're drinking multiple coffees a day, cut back by one coffee for a week at a time, until you're completely off coffee.